Visit Kure

 The Yamato Museum, officially the Kure City Maritime History and Science Museum (呉市海事歴史科学館), tells the story of Japan's shipbuilding heritage through the lens of one ship: the battleship Yamato, the largest warship ever built.

-The Yamato was constructed in secrecy at the Kure Naval Arsenal between 1937 and 1941, displaced 72,800 tons fully loaded, and carried nine 46-centimeter main guns — the largest naval artillery ever mounted on a warship.
+The Yamato was constructed in secrecy at the Kure Naval Arsenal between 1937 and 1941, displaced 72,800 tons fully loaded, and carried nine 46-centimeter main guns — the largest ever fitted to any warship.
+To conceal the guns' true capability, they were officially designated the "40 cm/45 Type 94," a name matching Japan's existing Nagato-class battleships.
+US intelligence estimated 40 cm throughout the war; the real 46 cm caliber was not confirmed until after Japan's surrender.

 She was sunk on April 7, 1945, during Operation Ten-Go, an attempt to attack American forces at Okinawa.
 Of her complement of roughly 3,332 (including Vice Adm.
-Itō's staff), only 269 survived.
+Itō's staff), about 3,000 died; sources put the survivors at 269–276.

 The museum opened in 2005 on the site where the Yamato was actually built.
 That is the part most visitors miss: you are standing on the slipway.
 The building's central feature is a 26.3-meter, 1:10 scale model built from the original construction plans recovered after the war.
 Looking down on it from the upper deck is the closest anyone will get to seeing the ship as it appeared in 1941.